 It’s an all too common occurrence, particularly in rental properties (landlords take note).
-Too many people have combi boilers and don’t know how to to ‘top up’ the pressure.
+Too many people have combi boilers and don’t know how to ‘top up’ the pressure.

 A little background: combi boilers (usually gas but can be oil powered) heat mains water ‘on demand’ so there’s no hot water storage cylinder or ‘immersion’ as they are sometimes known.
 ‘Combi’s’ heat the hot water for radiators in the same way as a regular boiler.
-If you don’t have a cylinder in an airing cupboard or the loft then the chances are you have a combi boiler.
+If you don’t have a cylinder in the airing cupboard or the loft then the chances are that you have a combi boiler.
 You won’t have a loft storage tank either as with a combi boiler system everything works at mains water pressure.
 This also means no shower pumps.

 Don’t confuse the terms ‘condensing’ and combi – all boilers are now condensing as it makes them more energy efficient.

 Why do combi boilers need topping up?
-The answer is simply that whilst the pressure will fluctuate a little as a matter of course any small leak, usually unnoticeable will allow the pressure to drop.
+The answer is simply that whilst the pressure will fluctuate a little as a matter of course any small leak, often unnoticeable will allow the pressure to drop.
 The usual causes are radiator valves, pressure relief valves, expansion vessels, leaking pipes or air in the system.

 How often?
 A combi boiler typically needs topping up a couple of times a year.
 If you are having to top up frequently there’s something wrong.